Thunderfenril/Moe-Ninja-Girls-bot/readme.md

 ### Code

-    01. Work on the options for the commands
-    02. Need to change the way the test are done _(value == 'variable')_
+    01. Need to change the way the test are done _(value == 'variable')_
-    03. Change the local variable to the format: _name
+    02. Change the local variable to the format: _name
-    04. Rework the profile command with the use of button.
+    03. Rework the profile command with the use of button.
-    05. Rework the data command with the use of button.
+    04. Rework the data command with the use of button.
-    06. Rework the ranking command with the use of button.
+    05. Rework the ranking command with the use of button.
-    07. Redo Walkthrough command _detailled version when select a season, and a list_
+    06. Redo Walkthrough command _detailled version when select a season, and a list_

 ### Data